wir3z/hubitat/owntracks-hubitat/README.md

 - Display Geocoder errors in the notification banner

-# Maintenance
+# Maintenance - Sync Member Settings, Reset to Defaults, Delete Members
 - Select family member(s) to update location, display and region settings on the next location update:
 	- The user will be registered to receive this update once 'Done' is pressed.
 - Recommended Default Settings
 	NOTE:  Members, Regions, Recorder and Secondary Hub settings will not be deleted.
-	- Restore Defaults for All Settings - resets the 'Additional Hub Settings', 'Mobile App Location Settings', and 'Mobile App Display Settings' to the recommended defaults.
+	- Restore Defaults for All Settings - resets the 'Hub App Settings', 'Mobile App Location Settings', and 'Mobile App Display Settings' to the recommended defaults.

-	- Restore Defaults for 'Additional Hub Settings' to the recommended defaults.
+	- Restore Defaults for 'Hub App Settings' to the recommended defaults.
 	- Restore Defaults for 'Mobile App Location Settings' to the recommended defaults.
 	- Restore Defaults for 'Mobile App Display Settings' to the recommended defaults.
 - Delete Family Members: